Rose Livingston: Rescues

-Focusing on girls that were nine to seventeen years of age, Livingston made it her life's work to free thousands of girls and women from sexual slavery beginning on March 4, 1903 or about 1904.
+Focusing on girls who were between nine and seventeen years of age, Livingston made it her life's work to free thousands of girls and women from sexual slavery beginning on March 4, 1903 or about 1904.

 Her modus operandi was to follow men that were sexual slavers, figure out what females were held captive, make friends with them, and encourage them to escape.
 She looked for enslaved girls in opium dens, dance halls, and bars, particularly in New York City's Chinatown and the Brooklyn Navy Yard.
 Sometimes she ventured out of the city to Boston, Newark, Bridgeport, New Haven, and Chicago.
 In 1907, there were 300 girls younger than 18 in Chinatown that were sex workers, out of a total of 800 white slaves.
 Six years later, she could not find any girls under age 18 there.

-She had a masculine looking face and she her hair cut short and wore men's clothing when she went in search of girls to rescue—so that she could blend in at dance calls and other night spots.
+She was described as having a masculine-looking face and she wore short hair and men's clothing, which allowed her to blend in at dance calls and other night spots when she went in search of girls to rescue.

-After she was able to free girls and young women, she offered rehabilitation, and ministered to them in accordance with her Christian faith.
+Once freed, she offered the girls and young women rehabilitation and ministered to them in accordance with her Christian faith.
 Called the "Angel of Chinatown", she considered herself a missionary and an independent social worker.
 She saved an eight-year-old girl who had been kidnapped and taken to Philadelphia, after being asked by her father to find his daughter.
 There were times when bravery and quick thinking helped her rescue girls, like the time that she saved a girl who was being kidnapped by three men.
 She motioned that she had a gun in her pocket and waited for the police, who arrested the men.
 She went on high-speed chases in taxis to save girls.
 When she rescued girls, she took them to her apartment, rather than the police or the children's society, and contacted the girls' families.
 She was aware of the fact that it was a difficult process to transition back into a family, so she did not believe in rushing girls back to their parents' homes.
 Livingston described her brand of missionary work: